dentproject/hldd/baseline-network-linux-hld.md

 The current open network operating system (NOS) market is fragmented and has multiple competing projects with different focus, architecture and level of maturity.
-Although given those differences, all of the currently available and open network operating systems are utilising a mainline Linux kernel and need to build and maintain platform specific abstractions (e.g out of tree drivers) for peripheral switch hardware.
+Despite those differences, all of the currently available, and open network operating systems are utilising a mainline Linux kernel and need to build and maintain platform specific abstractions (e.g out of tree drivers) for peripheral switch hardware.